How SMEs can overcome common barriers to growth

 Q. Where do UK SMEs export to?

-A. The US, Australia, and New Zealand top the list of countries UK SMEs export to.
+A. The US, Australia, and New Zealand top the list of countries/territories UK SMEs export to.
 Worryingly, some of the world's fastest growing global markets—China, Russia, Brazil—are severely under- represented.

 Q. What markets are seen as the most challenging to enter?